The challenge said:

 return Block(key, inp, output)

-That's quite straightforward: the Compress function is simply using the Davies-Meyer single-block-length compression function, and its Wikipedia entry even mentions the fact that the Davies-Meyer construction has the property that even when using a totally secure block cipher, one can compute fixed points for the construction, since for any value \(m\), one can find a value of \(h\) such that \(E_m(h) \oplus h = h\), since we can simply set \(h = E_m^{-1}(0)\).
+That’s quite straightforward: the Compress function is simply using the Davies-Meyer single-block-length compression function, and its Wikipedia entry even mentions the fact that the Davies-Meyer construction has the property that even when using a totally secure block cipher, one can compute fixed points for the construction, since for any value $m$, one can find a value of $h$ such that $E_m(h) \oplus h = h$, since we can simply set $h = E_m^{-1}(0)$.
 But remember that we have to find a collision and the pre-image of 0, and so this funny property might not necessarily help us there.

 The next step at this point is obviously to dig into the not_des.py file to see how it differs from the usual Data Encryption Standard.
 But let me first recall you quickly how DES operates.
 DES is a classical blockcipher and it is based on a 16 rounds Feistel network and a so-called “cipher function”.
 Without digging too much into the details, the Feistel network ensure us that the cipher behave as a strong pseudorandom permutation, while the cipher-function is doing the actual encryption work.

-and when looking at the code inside of the not_des.py file, we can see it clearly, along with some comments to make it even clearer:
+Here is a depiction of the DES encryption process with its Feistel network clearly visible, and for $F$ the cipher function: DES encryption process and when looking at the code inside of the not_des.py file, we can see it clearly, along with some comments to make it even clearer:

 def DESEncrypt(plaintext, key):